Booking.com: best prices

 Places to visit nearby

 Consuegra is about 60km from Toledo and makes an excellent day trip from here.
+The Royal Palace of Aranjuez is fabulous and is a UNESCO World Heritage Site.
+The historic centre of Aranjuez is well worth visiting too.

 The route of Don Quixote from Consuegra to Belmonte can be done in a day.